 To prevent sand or salt deposits from accumulating in the cooling system, it must be flushed occasionally.
 Flush the system according to the Periodic Maintenance Chart, after each use in salt water, or whenever there is reduced water flow from the bypass outlet in the left side of the hull.

-An inlet for auxiliary water supply is provided on the fitting for the cooling hose on the cylinder head.
+An inlet for auxiliary water supply is provided on the fitting for the cooling hose just above the cylinder head.
+Start the engine and allow it to idle, before turning on the water.